 I also replaced R110, the 12 ohm “antenna lamp shunt” in the transmitter circuit with a 10 ohm, 2 watt resistor.
 The original 12 ohm resistor was causing the #49 lamp to fail too often.
 Too much RF current thru the lamp with low impedance antennas like dipoles. #49’s are hard to find…

 A safety mod is to provide for a 3-wire AC power cord since I operate in the bush a lot and was concerned about standing in the mud with 120 VAC floating around from the generator.
-Remember those power plug pins are males, and HOT when plugged into the AC source…
+Remember those Jones power plug pins are males, and HOT when plugged into the AC source…

 Another good mod is to add a spotting switch so you can hear the TX in the receiver to know where you are.
-In the Filter – Regulator module, add a momentary SPST microswitch connected to pins 5 & 6 of TR switch S301 and mount it inside the accessory compartment.
+In the Filter – Regulator module, add a momentary SPST microswitch connected between pins 5 & 6 of TR switch S301 and mount it inside the accessory compartment.
 When pushed, the PS now powers the RX for spotting purposes when the SEND-RECEIVE switch is in the TRANS position and the key is depressed.
 Takes 3 hands, but very handy.